MaRuijundi/Evolution-analysis/README.md

 # Evolution-analysis
 Tracing the evolution of green logistics
 ## Database
-All the data related to the revolution analysis has been uploaded.
+All the article data related to the evolution analysis of green logistics has been uploaded.

 ## LDA topic model
 We use R programming to obtain the hot topics in three stages of green logistics development.
 The code in each phase can be found in the files.